felix-last/kmeans_smote/README.rst

 ~~~~~~~~~~~~

 Please feel free to submit an issue if things work differently than
 expected.
-Pull requests are also welcome.
+Pull requests are also welcome - just make sure that tests are
+green by running ``pytest`` before submitting.

 Citation
 ~~~~~~~~